-If this is your first AJC Peachtree Road Race or you are aiming for a top 1,000 finisher mug, our new, virtual In-Training for Peachtree program is designed to meet your needs while training at home.
+If this is your first AJC Peachtree Road Race, you are aiming for a top 1,000 finisher mug, or just trying to stay in shape during the fall, our new, virtual In-Training for Peachtree program is designed to meet your needs while training at home.
 The 11 week virtual fall program combines structured long runs with additional mid-week workouts to help you reach your goals without having to leave your neighborhood.
-Information on our premium, in-person program can be found here.

 New in 2020, the virtual In-Training for Peachtree will feature:

 - Certified coaches to guide you while keeping you accountable

 - Digital learning opportunities on Tuesday evenings at 8:00pm led by Atlanta's running and walking experts

 - Additional customized training levels to meet your fitness and experience

 - Workouts to prepare you for the AJC Peachtree Road Race or any fall 5K or 10K event